-access to our servo motors, barometric altimeter, pitot tube airspeed sensor, and 3-axis accelerometer, gyroscope, and magnetometer suite.
-The second computer also uses the state-estimate to transform the pushbroom stereo data into a global map frame and accumulate it using OctoMap [15], allowing us to build a local 3D pointcloud in realtime.
+We use two Point Grey Firefly MV^6 cameras, configured for 8-bit grayscale with 2x2 pixel binning, running at 376x240 at 120 frames per second.
+A second ODROID-U2, communicating over LCM [18], runs our state-estimatator (a 12-state Kalman filter from [7]) and connects to our low-level interface, a firmware-modified APM 2.57, which provides access to our servo motors, barometric altimeter, pitot tube airspeed sensor, and 3-axis accelerometer, gyroscope, and magnetometer suite.
+The second computer also uses the stateestimate to transform the pushbroom stereo data into a global map frame and accumulate it using OctoMap [17], allowing us to build a local 3D pointcloud in realtime.

-This platform sits aboard a modified Team Black Sheep Caipirinha, a 34 inch (86cm) wingspan delta wing with a 2000kV brushless DC motor and 8-inch propeller (Figure 5).
-The platform's stall speed is approximately 15 MPH (7m/s) and has a maximum speed of 55-65 MPH (24-29 m/s).
-The roll-rate exceeds 300 degrees per second, allowing for fast obstacle avoidance.
-All outdoor flights are conducted with the aircraft under control of a passively-spooling nonconductive 250 meter safety tether.
+This platform sits aboard a modified Team Black Sheep Caipirinha8, a 34 inch (86 cm) wingspan delta wing with a 2000kV brushless DC motor and 8-inch propeller9 (Figure 5).
+The with the computational and sensor payload, the plane weighs 664 grams and has a stall speed of approximately 15 MPH (7 m/s).
+The aircraft's maximum speed is 55-65 MPH (24-29 m/s) and it has a roll-rate exceeding 300 degrees per second, allowing for fast obstacle avoidance.
+All outdoor flights are conducted with the aircraft under control of a passively-spooling non-conductive 250 meter safety tether.